WATCH LIVE | Georgia State Capitol Christmas Tree Lighting At 11 A.M.

 “You’re not allowed to turn people away because they’re black.
 Civil rights laws prevent you from doing that,” said Eric Segall, who teaches constitutional law at Georgia State University.

 “We don’t have a civil rights law in Georgia like that for gays and lesbians, nor do gays and lesbians have employment protections in the state of Georgia,” he said.

 Segall said there are no federal civil rights protections for LGBT individuals, and while some places in Georgia, like Atlanta, have such protections on the books, there’s nothing that exists on a state level.

-“All of this in Georgia is very symbolic, because gays and lesbians have virtually no rights in Georgia other than the Supreme Court given right to get married,” Segall said.
+“All of this in Georgia is very symbolic, because gays and lesbians have virtually no rights in Georgia other than the Supreme Court given right to get married,” he said.

-Segall also called House Speaker David Ralston’s (R-Blue Ridge) "Pastor Protection" Act a symbolic measure.
-The yet-to-be-introduced bill would prevent members of a religious group from being forced to marry same-sex couples.
+Another law Segall calls symbolic is House Speaker David Ralston’s (R - Blue Ridge) so-called “Pastor Protection” act, which would prevent members of a religious group from being forced to marry same-sex couples.